-- Ensure safe, healthy equipment management - Incorporate proper hand washing and personal hygiene routines - If possible, create a hand washing station outside all classrooms - Use outdoor spaces and parks as much as possible - Modify layouts and use physical and visual guides, such as tape or ropes on floors, grass or sidewalks, and signs on walls - Manage and practice movement through spaces - Clearly communicate the route and rules with students ahead of every location move and transition.
-Review with students how the move went and how it can be improved - Stagger scheduling to limit mixing between cohorts - Close play structures and small communal spaces (e.g. change rooms)
+- Incorporate proper hand washing and personal hygiene routines. - Use outdoor spaces and parks as much as possible. - Modify layouts and use physical and visual guides, such as tape or ropes on floors, grass or sidewalks, and signs on walls. - Clearly communicate the route and rules with students ahead of every location move and transition.
+Review with students how the move went and how it can be improved.

-Equipment & Gear: How do we ensure healthy equipment management?
+Equipment and Gear: How do we ensure healthy equipment management?
 How do we ensure students have suitable gear for PE?

-- Focus on activities that do not use equipment - If equipment must be used - Avoid sharing equipment by numbering and assigning each student their own supplies - Assemble individualized PE kits that can be assigned to students - Have students create their own PE kits to use at home or school and set aside budget for additional kits to be purchased - Make sure the equipment has been properly disinfected after each use and not touched after disinfection - Anticipate equipment hygiene compromises and keep extra equipment on hand so that instructional time is not lost to re-cleaning equipment - Disinfect teaching aids (clipboards, white boards, pens, plastic bins for transporting materials etc.) - Encourage students to come to school in clothing that is appropriate for PE and the weather conditions to eliminate the use of change rooms - When transitioning to/from outside remind, and monitor, students to use designated areas for changing into jackets and winter clothing if moving outdoors, such as in designated desk area or a marked side of the hallway
+- Focus on activities that do not use equipment. - If equipment can be used in your jurisdiction: - Limit sharing equipment by numbering and assigning each student their own supplies. - Assemble PE kits. - Rotate activities between classes to reduce sharing of equipment. - Set aside budget for additional PE equipment to be purchased. - Make sure the equipment has been properly disinfected after each use. - Anticipate equipment hygiene compromises and keep extra equipment on hand so that instructional time is not lost to re-cleaning equipment. - Disinfect teaching aids (clipboards, white boards, pens, plastic bins for transporting materials etc.). - Encourage students to come to school in clothing that is appropriate for PE and the weather conditions to eliminate the use of change rooms. - When transitioning to/from outside, remind, and monitor, students to use designated areas for changing into jackets and winter clothing if moving outdoors, such as in designated desk area or a marked side of the hallway.